claycantrell/LLMQualitativeCoder/README.md

 - **Coded JSON Files:** Contain meaning units with assigned codes.
 - **Validation Reports:** Detail discrepancies between input and output.
 - **Logs:** Available in the console and specified files.

-Enjoy using LLMQualitativeCoder for automated qualitative coding!
-For support, open an issue on GitHub.